XBIRDIE98/oss-mytracks/README.md

 This is the sad end of MyTracks.
 It still exists, but as a closed-source, Material Design app, that removed the API and the ability to share files outside of Drive.
-And that pretty much sums up where Android is heading: Closed Source. :(
+And that pretty much sums up where Android is heading: Closed Source. :( (Of course, it wasn't really open to being with, but it looks like open is out.
+Funny, since Chromium is headed in the other direction.)